 The new Botanical Garden will be the showroom of the Museum of Natural History.
 The goal for the garden is to stimulate the interest for and the knowledge about the evolution of biological diversity, and to generate an international leading research and dissemination environment.
 The aim for this is to establish a greater understanding of the fundamental meaning the plants have to the life on earth and contribute to a sustainable management of the worlds natural resources.

 November 1998 Stein Halvorsen Arkitekter won the international architectonic competition with the proposal OASE 60ºN .
 In Spring 2009 The architects were engaged by Statsbygg for the further development.
 The project has been through many processes to get where it is today, but the collaborator partners have always been the same.

 The façade is chosen based on the strict climate requirements.
 This is to maintain the required growing conditions for the plants.
-Because of the importance of the chose for the materials, there was at an early stage a decision to collaborate with two suppliers that specialize on this field.
+Because of the importance of the materials, there was at an early stage a decision to collaborate with two suppliers that specialize on this field.
 April 2017 SGS/Novum became the supplier for materials for the walls, roofing etc. August same year Gether AS was chosen as the supplier for air conditioning.